wtsia/Blog-Site/README.md

 ##### Adding new post
 `hugo new posts/[postname].md`

-Notes: This new post draws from the content of default.md
+Notes: This new post draws from the content of default.md as a template.

 ## Themes
 Obtain hugo themes on the hugo site [here](https://themes.gohugo.io/)